Find out what’s true—and what’s not—about causes of gas in babies and the best ways to reduce it.

 Sometimes switching formulas, baby bottles, or nipples can help ease gas.

 Truth.
-Some bottles and nipples are made specifically for babies who have gas.
-They reduce the amount of air your baby inhales during the feeding.
+Some nipples and bottles are made specifically for babies who have gas.
+Shop for baby feeding supplies that reduce the amount of air your baby inhales during the feeding.
 Also, you can talk with your doctor about trying a formula designed for babies with gas.
 With easy-to-digest proteins, Enfamil® Gentlease® has been clinically shown to ease gas within 24 hours of feeding.
 While it’s gentle on a baby’s sensitive tummy, it still provides complete nutrition and expert-recommended levels of brain-nourishing nutrients—like DHA—that are important for babies’ development.

 To Learn More